skx/sos/SCALING.md

 ## Real World Usage

-In my personal deployment I have five sets of three servers, hosting in escess of 5 million objects.
+In my personal deployment I have five sets of three servers, hosting in excess of 5 million objects.
 Things work well.

 (I have so many servers because the disk-space allocated to each is pretty small.)